sst/sst/www/docs/constructs/AppSyncApi.snippets.md

   schema: "graphql/schema.graphql",
   customDomain: {
     domainName: `api.${rootDomain}`,
+    cdk: {
-    hostedZone: rootDomain,
+      hostedZone: HostedZone.fromHostedZoneAttributes(this, "MyZone", {
+        hostedZoneId,
+        zoneName,
+      }),
     },
+  },
 });
 ```

 Note that, normally SST will look for a hosted zone by stripping out the first part of the `domainName`.
 But this is not possible when the `domainName` is a reference.
-Since its value will be resolved at deploy time.
-So you'll need to specify the `hostedZone` explicitly.
+So you'll need to specify the `cdk.hostedZone` explicitly.

 #### Using externally hosted domain